-As an aspiring writer, one of the best questions you can ask yourself is, What courses to take to become a writer?
+As an aspiring writer, one of the best questions you can ask yourself is, What courses do I need to take to become a writer?
 The answer may not exactly be obvious or simple but the mere act of asking signals that you are on the right path of understanding and growth.

 What Courses to Take to Become a Writer: Quick Self Assessment

 The first step is figuring out what makes the most sense for you.
 To find out what courses to take to become a writer, ask yourself the following set of questions: ( I highly encourage you to write the answers to these questions down on a physical piece of paper that you can keep for review)

 - What phase of my writing career am I in? (beginner, intermediate, expert/pro).
 To help you decide which phase you might be in, below are a few common milestones from each stage of writing.
 The descriptions are not perfect but they should help you pinpoint close to where you might be at this moment.
 Odds are, if you are reading this article, you are likely in the beginner or intermediate stage.
 It only goes up from here!

 - Beginner (unpublished, 0-3 years of experience, 0-$100 of writing income)